 Carry a second similar type bag to put used face coverings in.

 Do not touch a face covering while wearing it - if you do, clean your hands properly.

 Do not use a wet or soiled face covering.

 Do not share face coverings.

-Do not lower your face coverings to speak, eat and smoke or vape - if you need to uncover your nose or mouth take the face covering off and put it in the bag for used face coverings.
+Do not lower your face coverings to speak, eat and smoke or vape - if you need to uncover your nose or mouth take the face covering off and put it in a bag for used face coverings.